 Martin is proudly carrying his family tradition forth as he lives, creates and teaches in the hills of Western Massachusetts.
 His work spans a wide range of media from Drawing, Painting, Sculpture, Theater Design and Site Specific Installations to Performance.
-His Spiritual Path as an Animist first and foremost influences his art.
-His work celebrates the sacredness inherent in nature, the consciousness in all things and power of place and seeks to challenge the cultural paradigms that dictate the way we relate to both the natural world and our brother and sisters.
-He strives to create work that improves his own awareness of how he relates to the natural world and invites viewers to contemplate how to live in better balance with the world around us.
+One of the most central themes to his work is an exploration of the natural world and our place as humans in relation to the web of life that we are a part of.
+His work bridges realms of science and mysticism in an effort to challenge the cultural paradigms that dictate how we relate to both the natural world as well as our brothers and sisters.
+As an avid Permaculture designer he strives to create work that improves his own awareness of how he relates to the natural world and invites viewers to contemplate how to live in better balance with the world around us.
+His Permaculture works have been shared in international publications and educational material.
 Through his work he hopes to inspire and cultivate a greater sense of mystery and possibility in our experience of the world.

 “Martin Bridge is a gifted visionary artist whose imagery informs and inspires viewers.
 His live-painting performances stimulate audiences at festivals around the world.
 Artist, educator, mycologist, and avid student of permaculture, Martin models an integral creative life that reflects the ideals of a new world paradigm celebrating the sacred intelligence of nature.